I'll Take Your Dead (2018) Movie Review

 The film opens again to a time before Gloria’s cheery voice-over.
 We’re on a farm run by an average everyday farmer named William (Aidan Devine, looking and sounding like JK Simmons’ older brother).
 He has an intense little girl named Gloria (Ava Preston, looking and sounding like the little girl from the previous paragraph).

-There doesn’t seem to be a mom in the picture.
+There doesn’t seem to be a mother in the picture.
 You might be wondering why.

 William is also known in the criminal underworld as the Candy Butcher.
 As far as sinister nicknames go, you could do much worse.
 Like the Candy Striper or the Taffy Butcher.
 Those just aren’t attention grabbing.